pcp-on-web/dataset/README.md

 # helmstedt-leipzig-dataset
-THe full dataset is available at https://gitlab.imn.htwk-leipzig.de/emarx/pcp-on-web.
+The full dataset is available at https://gitlab.imn.htwk-leipzig.de/emarx/pcp-on-web.